Merced College is located a few minutes drive from Highway 99 and Downtown Merced in California’s Central Valley.

 Make use of the investment in technology

-Federal Child Care and Development Block Grant funding from the California Department of Education’s Child Development Division enabled the Center to put in place a computerized system for unobtrusive observation.
+Federal Child Care and Development Block Grant funding from the California Department of Education’s Early Education and Support Division enabled the Center to put in place a computerized system for unobtrusive observation.
 The computerized system offers the capacity to record observations for review and reflection at a later time.
 The Observation Room is located between the Earth and Water rooms, with large viewing windows on either side that allow the observer to see and hear the infant care teachers as they support children’s learning and strengthen relationships with children and families.